NoaLand/MyScheme/README.md

 Basically, I'll define term according to 'The Little Schemer'.

-So we can just start from the begining of this book.
+So we can just start from the beginning of this book.

 ## TODO
+- [ ] feat: implement lambda in lambda in lambda
 - [x] refactor implementation of function instantiate -- use stack/list instead of string/replace
 - [x] add automation test according to docs
 - [ ] use **smart pointer** to refactor this codebase, since last 8 refactor commit introduce memory bugs when declare customized function